Ostviertelgang/doko-Discord-Bot/readme.md

       - ./prod.env

 ```
-4. Fill in the values in the prod.env file
+4. Fill in the values in the prod.env file.
+  (You can leave the jaccard threshold empty (defaults to 0.9).
+Its used for the player name matching.)
 5. ``docker compose up -d``
 5. Enjoy

+## Usage
+WIP: for now ``!`` is the command prefix, try !help, start a game with !start player1 player2 player3 player4, then add points with ``winner1,winner2 points`` or for a solo ``winner1 points``.

 ## Planned Features
-1. Add players
 2. Full integration of the doko_api statistics endpoint
 2. Matplotlib integration for visualizing the scores
-3.